tranz-r/tranzr-moves-service/EMAIL_CONFIGURATION.md

 - Check logs for email service errors
 - Verify AWS SES credentials are correct
 - Ensure the FROM_EMAIL domain is verified in AWS SES
 - Check that the SMTP port (587) is not blocked by your network
+- If emails are going to spam, verify your domain's SPF, DKIM, and DMARC records
+- Ensure your AWS SES account is out of sandbox mode for production use